mazetoken/mminer/README.md

 Known public BCHD servers:

 ```
-bchd.greyh.at:8335
 bchd.imaginary.cash:8335
 bchd.fountainhead.cash:443
+ryzen.electroncash.de:8335
+bchd.greyh.at:8335
 ```

 _* Make a backup of .cache file from time to time (to prevent downloading a lot of txids if you reinstall the miner or run it on another pc/laptop/phone)_

 --------------------------------------------------------------------------------

-### Mining tutorial (Debian, Ubuntu or Kali Linux on Windows 10, Windows 10 or Debian Linux on Android phone)
+### Mining tutorial (Debian, Ubuntu or Kali Linux subsystem on Windows 10, Windows 10 or Debian Linux subsystem on Android phone)

 You need to have some basic knowledge how to use Windows or Linux and a command line.
 This tutorial may not be for perfect, so use your intuition.
 It is not tested on "fresh" Windows and you may need some other applications or drivers installed, that I am not aware

-_*You can also check [this](https://github.com/blockparty-sh/mist-miner) tutorial_
+_* You can also check [this](https://github.com/blockparty-sh/mist-miner) tutorial_

 #### Prepare Electron Cash SLP desktop wallet for mining